 1.07 THE HONOR SYSTEM.
 We expect all of our graduate students not only to do their own work but also to report to the appropriate staff member any violations by others.
 Any graduate student guilty of a violation of these honor principles may be asked to leave.
 Honor, ethics and integrity are acutely important in the laboratory.
-Fraudulent data is likely to result in dismissal, retraction of publications and reexamination of degree(s) awarded.
-Please print this page, sign and turn in to the graduate office.
+Fraudulent data and any plagiarized material taken from the internet or other sources is likely to result in dismissal, retraction of publications and reexamination of degree(s) awarded.